JannekGundlach/PROVER-M/README.md

 ### Output
 ---
 **Output settings**
-- Desired time step interval
+- Output time step interval ; Sets the desired interval for the output variables for stripped and settled sediments.
-- Time step for plotting
+- Time step for plotting ;
+	* 'Yes': Uses the output time step interval for updating the live feed of the cloud propagation through the water column within the GUI.
+	* 'No': Updates the live feed of the cloud propagation through the water column within the GUI using a preset interval of 25 time steps.
 ---
 **GUI live feed**
 - Time